networknext/next/README.md

 For Mac OSX, use the corresponding `brew` command with the corresponding package name.
 For Windows, use WSL or WSL 2 to install a Linux environment and follow the steps accordingly.

+NOTE: This is NOT the only way to set up the project, this is just ONE way.
+Feel free to set up in whatever way is easiest for you.

 1. Update package manager
 	`sudo apt update`